Dihlofosss/RetroWave/Readme.md

 - [ ] Feature: save track to favorites.
 - [ ] Feature: save playlist, use favorite tracks for custom playlist.
 - [ ] Feature: use desired track for a new related tracks playlist generation.
+- [ ] Volume control with a rotary knob.
 - [ ] Assets: add enviroment assets (palms, buildings, cars).

 ## Contributing